Policies and Procedures in Healthcare

 (Armstrong et al. 2017)

 Together, policies and procedures help to ensure that the ethos and vision of a health service organisation are communicated into tangible steps that lead to the outcome of safe, high-quality healthcare.

 Question 1 of 3

 True or false?
-Employee entitlements should be covered by an organisation’s policies.
+New policies should be signed by all staff.